860 Second St

 January: Punk fanzine first issue, published by Legs McNeil and others; christens the music and movement with the name that sticks, New York

 23 January: David Bowie releases album Station to Station.
-Cover photo from unreleased film The Man Who Fell to Earth sets standard for the "Wedge" haircut for New Wavers; crisp European-style graphics for record cover art
+Cover photo from unreleased film The Man Who Fell to Earth sets standard for the "Wedge" haircut for New Wavers, and crisp European-style graphics for record cover art

 Viv Albertine buys her first guitar with help from Mick Jones, a Gibson Les Paul Junior